Discover the heartbeat of

 Black Eagle Singers deliver a culturally authentic performance experience, uniting and amplifying the raw power of Native American peoples: the drum, the voice, and the dance.
 A vibrant music tapestry driven by the beat of traditional powwow drums and energetic vocals of the GRAMMY® Award-winning group fuels the athletic grace of a full troupe of Native dancers in full Indian regalia.

-K-12 Schools, Universities, and Museums
+Educational Programs for K-12 Schools, Universities, and Museums

 Expanding beyond the concert experience, Black Eagle Singers offer a wide range of opportunities for students and audiences to explore the lived experience and cultural contexts of Native peoples.
 Programs may be tailored to meet Standards Requirements, and are usually paired with a one or two-day residency that culminates with a performance at a PAC or other suitable venue — bringing a cluster of schools together so each may share the benefits of an authentic, cultural-creative experience is a cost-efficient alternative, as well.